Nijō Castle: Ninomaru Palace

-The 3300 m2 Ninomaru Palace (二の丸御殿, Ninomaru Goten) consists of five connected separate buildings and is built almost entirely of Hinoki cypress.
+The 3300 m2 Ninomaru Palace (二の丸御殿, Ninomaru Goten) consists of six connected separate main buildings and is built almost entirely of Hinoki cypress.
 The decoration includes lavish quantities of gold leaf and elaborate wood carvings, intended to impress visitors with the power and wealth of the shōguns.
 The sliding doors and walls of each room are decorated with wall paintings by artists of the Kanō school.
+The six main buildings have National Treasure Status, and other buildings in the palace complex have Important Cultural Property status.

 The castle is an excellent example of social control manifested in architectural space.
 Low-ranking visitors were received in the outer regions of the Ninomaru, whereas high-ranking visitors were shown the more subtle inner chambers.
 Rather than attempt to conceal the entrances to the rooms for bodyguards (as was done in many castles), the Tokugawas chose to display them prominently.
 Thus, the construction lent itself to expressing intimidation and power to Edo-period visitors.

 The building houses several different reception chambers, offices and the living quarters of the shōgun, where only female attendants were allowed.
 One of the most striking features of the Ninomaru Palace are the "nightingale floors" (uguisubari) in the corridors that make a chirping sound when walked upon.
-Some of the rooms in the castle also contained special doors where the shogun's bodyguard could sneak out to protect him.
+These are often incorrectly described as a feature to alert the presence of intruders, but it is actually just caused by clamps moving against nails in the wooden beams that support the floor.
+However, the design of the palace buildings do contain defensive features; for example, some of the rooms in the castle also contained special doors where the shogun's bodyguard could sneak out to protect him.

 The room sequence starting at the entrance is: